FAS Incoterm (Free Alongside Ship) – Use and Meaning

 Delivered Ex Ship (DES):

-Under DES, sellers cover all risks and costs until goods reach the named destination port.
-Once goods are available to the buyer on the arriving vessel, sellers’ obligations end.
-DES is suitable when sellers handle transportation to the destination port, leaving unloading to buyers.
+Under DES, the seller bears all risks and costs until the goods arrive at the named destination port.
+Sellers have fulfilled their obligations when goods are available to the buyer on the arriving vessel.
+DES applies appropriately when sellers are responsible for transportation to the destination port but unloading may be left to buyers.

 Delivered Ex Quay (DEQ):

-DEQ requires sellers to deliver goods to the quay at the destination port, bearing risks and expenses until unloading.
-After unloading, buyers manage further transportation, duties, and clearance.
-DEQ is common for maritime transactions with sellers arranging delivery to ports.
+DEQ requires the sellers to deliver the goods onto the quay in the destination port, undertaking risks and costs until the goods are unloaded.
+Buyers would then arrange subsequent transport, duty, and clearance beyond unloading.
+DEQ is in common usage for maritime transactions where the seller has to arrange delivery to the ports.

 Ex Works (EXW):

-In summary, DES, DEQ, and EXW are distinct Incoterms with specific implications for buyer and seller responsibilities.
-Understanding these terms is vital for successful international trade negotiations and agreements.”
+In short, DES, DEQ, and EXW denote different terms, each carrying specific implications for buyer and seller responsibilities.

 Delivered Ex Ship, Delivered Ex Quay, and Ex Works

-The constraints of FAS Incoterm (Free Alongside Ship) conclude when goods are set beside the ship at the specified port of shipment.
+The obligations of FAS Incoterm (Free Alongside Ship) terminate the moment goods are placed alongside the ship at the named port of export.

-At this juncture, the seller fulfills their duties under FAS terms.
+In that regard, the seller has fulfilled their duties concerning the FAS terms.

-Upon positioning the goods next to the vessel, the seller’s responsibilities, encompassing risks and expenses, shift to the buyer.
+By placing the goods along the ship, the costs and risks shift to the buyer.

 What is the difference between FOB and FAS?

-In contrast, under FAS, the seller delivers the goods to a point right next to the ship, but not on it.
-The seller handles all costs and risks until the goods are alongside the ship.
-After that, the buyer takes over, including loading the goods onto the vessel and managing further shipping costs.
+Under FAS, however, the seller brings goods to a place at the side of the ship but not on it.
+The seller is responsible for all costs and risks up to the time when goods are alongside the ship.
+Beyond that point, the buyer assumes responsibility, including loading the goods on board the vessel and managing further shipping costs.

-In summary, the key difference between Free Alongside Ship vs Free On Board is the point of responsibility transfer.
-FAS vs FOB shifts at different stages: FOB when the goods are loaded onto the ship, and FAS when they are next to the ship.
-Understanding these differences can help you choose the right term for your shipping needs.
+Basically, the major difference between Free Alongside Ship vs Free On Board is the responsibility transfer point.
+The time for the shift of FAS vs FOB is different, with FOB at the time of loading onto the ship, while FAS means when the shipment merchandise is moved next to the ship.
+The differences highlighted above can enable you to select the appropriate term depending on your needs in shipping.

 Conclusion